Optimized HDBSCAN clustering for reconstructing the merger history of the Milky Way: applications and limitations: The HDBSCAN methodology

 \subsection{The 12-dimensional parameter (feature) space}

 We apply the \texttt{HDBSCAN} algorithm on a multidimensional parameter space comprised of ages, chemical abundance ratios and kinematics of halo stars.
 The kinematics are computed in a Cartesian coordinate system centred on the centre-of-mass of the host galaxy, and the $z$-axis aligned with the total angular momentum vector of the disc component.
 Two of the kinematical parameters are the integrals of motion (IoM): the energy $E$ and $L_{z}$, the component of the angular momentum along the $z$-axis, which is perpendicular to the plane of the stellar disc.
 We also include the perpendicular component of the angular momentum, which is the component in the $x-y$ plane, $L_{\perp}=\sqrt{L_{x}^{2}+L_{y}^2}$.
-This is often used, even though it is known not to be fully conserved \citep{Helmi_1999b}.
-To these, we add the Cartesian positions and velocities ($x,y,z,v_{x},v_{y},v_{z}$).
+This is often used, even though it is known to not be fully conserved \citep{Helmi_1999b}.
+To these, we add the Cartesian positions and velocities\footnote{We experimented with the removal of positions and velocities from the clustering features, but we found a decrease in the performance of the model compared with including them.
+We therefore decided to incorporate positions and velocities among the features as they may add information (for example, the location of particles in the host galaxy, which otherwise might be hard to disentangle from the angular momentum features).} ($x,y,z,v_{x},v_{y},v_{z}$).
 For chemical abundances, we use the $\alpha$-to-iron and iron-to-hydrogen chemical abundance ratios ($[\alpha/\mathrm{Fe}]$, $[\mathrm{Fe/H}]$), while for ages we use the lookback time since formation of star particles ($\tau_{\rm form}$).
 In summary, we choose a 12 dimensional (12-D) parameter space comprised of:

 $\{{E, L_z, L_{\perp}, x, y, z, v_x, v_y, v_z, {\rm [Fe/H]}, [\alpha/{\rm Fe}], \tau_{\rm form}} \}$